 Recently we had a chance to sit down with Abbie Tjaden of ARTJADEN and ask her a few questions.
-Abbie is a Portland-based artist, and she is responsible for designing our incredible matcha-grams, which you can see here.
+Abbie is a Portland-based artist, and she is responsible for designing our incredible matcha-grams.
 We launched matcha grams with Abbie during the time of COVID19 to help folks feel connected by sending a little matcha mail love!
 Matcha care packages - one way to make quarantine just a little more special!

 Mizuba: Describe your illustration journey.
 What does your work say about how far you’ve come, and what does your work bring from your past?

 Abbie: Sketchbook and pen in hand, I have been drawing since I was a young kid.
 Formative years in high school and undergraduate studies led me to purse a masters of fine arts degree.
 With the desire to keep pursing art after graduate school, I moved to Portland on a whim.
 It was just after a year of scooping ice cream, I decided to put my drawings onto apparel.
 I started my own business in 2013, and 7 years later I am illustrating for a living.